From a wonderful email asking to define serious games, comes this answer:

 An educational game (computer): aka: edutainment, is a deliberately structured and scaffolded learning activity, usually constructed with colorful, fun puzzles interspersed with learning activities.
 These games often require a set number of solved problems which are followed by a short animation, cutscene, or puzzle game.
 Learning activities are often framed within the game theme.
 For example, learners may be playing a bowling game where simple math problems are superimposed on each of the pins.
 As the player correctly answers the math problems, the pins are knocked down.
 When the player has knocked all the pins down, they may have an opportunity to virtually roll a bowling ball down the lane, and hit some pins, without needing to answer any math problems.

 A serious game (computer): players controls a limited number of variables to effect an outcome in a specific scenario.
-They are usually web-based, they usually have a very specific theme (peace in the mideast, health care, politics), they are not meant to be in-depth simulations, they are meant to model the most important dynamics in a specific scenerio, they are short-term games, they are deliberately designed to teach, explain an issue, or clarify the dynamics of an issue, and the point is to simplify complex issues to players gain an understanding of this issue.
+They are usually web-based, they usually have a very specific theme (peace in the mideast, health care, politics), they are not meant to be in-depth simulations, they are meant to model the most important dynamics in a specific scenario, they are short-term games, they are deliberately designed to teach, explain an issue, or clarify the dynamics of an issue, and the point is to simplify complex issues to players gain an understanding of this issue.

 Although you didn't ask, there is one other category of games - I will give a very short definition: